xaynetwork/xaynet/bindings/python/README.md

     def set_local_model(self, local_model: list):
         """
         Sets a local model.
 This method can be called at any time.
 Internally the participant first caches the local model.
-As soon as the participant is selected as the update participant, the currently cached local model is used.
+As soon as the participant is selected as an update participant, the currently cached local model is used.
 This means that the cache is empty after this operation.